bartvanhalder/owlin-apidocs/README.md

 search_dict = json.loads(search_response)
 ```

 The keywords we used to define the search are divided between two tags: **should** and **should not**; the words in *should* are the ones we want in our articles, the ones in *should not* are the ones we would like to filter out.
-A single tag can contain multiple rules, in the form of a list.
+A single tag contains a list of rules.

 A rule is defined by:
 * a string with the minimum number of matching terms, which can also be set to *"all"* if you want all of them to appear in the filtered articles.
 Note that matching a single term equals to a logical *OR*, while matching all the terms works like a logical *AND* between them.